 The rustic beauty of birch can enhance a traditional lamp, or clad a fabulous framed mirror, turning both into a microcosm of a winter wonderland.
 If a wood fire is not in cards, the use of tea lights or candles will add that storybook crackle to any room and will reflect beautifully in mirrors or on tables.

 Country living is another inspiration for this theme.
 Rough hewn woods may be rustic to the touch but incorporate the essence of a little house on the prairie.
-Decorating with branches and fur will recreate this aesthetic and make for a cozy Christmas Eve, settled in quiet home design.
+Decorating with branches and fur will recreate this aesthetic and make for a cozy Christmas Eve, settled in serene home decor.

-1. Uttermost Set of 2 Birch I, II Hand-Painted Tree Wall Art
+1. Wall Art by Uttermost - Set of 2 Birch I, II Hand-Painted Tree